Did you know that lace-making is evil?

 424 That his fancy had dwelt on so long.

-In Carroll’s tragicomical ballad, The Barrister complains more than once about The Beaver‘s lace-making.
+In the tragicomical Snark ballad, The Barrister complains more than once about The Beaver’s lace-making.
 Why should a peaceful activity like lace-making (see lines #277 to #280 of the Snark) have “proved an infringement of right”?
-In the illustration on the top of this page it is the Butcher who is sharpening a spade (which might be a different to the kind of “spade” which the Boots and the Broker had been grinding).
-The lace-making Beaver may have been used to address dissection and vivisection in context with C. L. Dodgson’s (aka Lewis Carroll’s) involvement in the vivisection debate.
+The lace-making Beaver may have been used by Carroll to address dissection and vivisection in context with C. L. Dodgson’s (aka Lewis Carroll’s) involvement in the vivisection debate.